angeloraso/capacitor-plugin-audiotoggle-bluetooth/README.md

 # capacitor-plugin-audiotoggle-bluetooth

-Capacitor plugin  for switching between speaker and earpiece when playing audio.
+Capacitor plugin for switching between speaker, earpiece and bluetooth headset when playing audio.

 ## Install